 Quantitative Study on Possibilities of Servant Leadership in Business

 Servant leadership is a concept that has been derived from the biblical context, especially from the teachings of Christ.
-According to the bible, true leaders are those that are willing to be of service to their minors.
+According to the Bible, true leaders are those that are willing to be of service to their minors.
 In the contemporary environment, leaders have been defined as not only the people who hold government positions but also people who run organizations.
 Thus there have been rampant pushes towards creating organizational environments in which leaders work with their subordinates as teams.
 Yet, the mode of leadership where the leader serves his or her team members, have not been conventionally imparted in the current society which requires servant leadership most.

 Research Purpose Statement

-The purpose of this quantitative study will be to explore the possibilities of a thriving servant leadership mode of running businesses.
+The purpose of this quantitative study will be to explore the possibilities of a thriving servant leadership model of running businesses.
 According to Muzira et al. (2020), servant leadership is often confused with management.
 Yet, while servant leadership focuses on leaders serving the followers, mostly the team members, management mainly entails meeting an organization’s objectives.

 Research Questions